turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 $ git grep rating.id
 {% endterminal %}

-Notice that the period is a wildcard, and the search returns both "rating.id" and "rating_id".
+Note that the period is a wildcard, and the search returns both instance of `rating.id` and `rating_id`.

 This uncovers a few different use cases:

 * creating a unique DOM id that the raty gem can use to display 1-5 stars
-* passed to the edit link / url helper
+* passing into to the url helpers related to ratings

-So there's at least one route that uses the `:rating_id`.
-Let's see if there are more:
+To find routes that use the ratings ID, let's look at `rake routes`:

 {% terminal %}
 $ bundle exec rake routes | grep rating